 Marieta Cocoş & her family in Copşa Mare 215 produce delicious jams, syrups, cordials & green walnuts in syrup.
 Fresh ingredients are grown at home or foraged in the hills and valleys around the village.

 Kind Nicu Moldovan in Copşa Mare 45 owns two fortunate working horses - Dana & Dorina.
 With patient skill and gentle handling, Nicu will take you up into the hills in his cart.
 While you enjoy a picnic, Dana & Dorina, bridle & bit removed, graze on grass flavoured with wild thyme, mint & marjoram.

-The Schneiders in Copşa Mare 213 have nine buffalo producing the creamiest milk, cheese & yoghurt.
-These happy creatures graze in the hills above the village all day long and on hot days can be found wallowing in their water hole.
+The Schneiders in Copşa Mare 213 have some twenty water buffalo producing the creamiest milk, cheese & yoghurt.
+These happy creatures graze in the high meadows above the village all day long and on hot days can be found wallowing in their water hole.

 Ioan-Cristian Bica, the village Orthodox priest in Copşa Mare 144, produces honey from his own bees.
 He paints brightly coloured icons, by no means all on religious subjects, and makes simple animal jigsaw puzzles from wood.

 Ilia Jordan in Copşa Mare 165 makes warm, sturdy slippers & bonnets from his own sheepswool felt.
 These he decorates with brightly coloured felt flowers.